Privacy & Security

 Secure Data Transfer

-All data transfers utilize HIPAA-compliant secure data transfer methods.
-All data transfer are governed under a data use agreement for data transferred from the Academic Partner to the AI MINER patient registry and for data transferred from the AI MINER patient registry to the Industry Partners.
+All data transfer are governed under a data use agreement for data transferred from the Academic Partner to the AI MINER repository and for data transferred from the AI MINER repository to the Industry Partners.

 Fair Pricing